My name is Terry and I’m an animation student at Sheridan College.

-Once I got an idea of what I needed to learn, I began to self study and then hired a tutor to speed up the process.
+Once I got an idea of what I needed to learn, I began to self study and then hired a tutor at the endend speed up the process.

-You don’t have to hire a tutor though, I’ve spoken with dozens of other Sheridan students and everyone did something different:
+You don’t have to hire a tutor though, I’ve spoken with dozens of other Sheridan students and everyone had a different path:

 - Some went to art school